hmxmilohax/rb3-pc/readme.md

 ![A screenshot of AshCentral's website, GoCentral.Rocks, in the account linking subpage, with "Link" being moused over.](images/ash/link.png "GoCentral - Link Account")

-You'll be taken to back to the front page. **Under your account's name, you should see "Settings"**.
+You'll be taken back to the front page. **Under your account's name, you should see "Settings"**.
 Click on that.

 [![A screenshot of AshCentral's website, GoCentral.Rocks, with the "Settings" option from the user name's subsection being moused over.](images/ash/splashsettings.png)](https://gocentral.rocks/settings "GoCentral")